bottlepy/bottle/docs/tutorial.rst

 Request Data
 ==============================================================================

-Bottle provides access to HTTP related meta-data such as cookies, headers and POST form data through a global ``request`` object.
+Bottle provides access to HTTP-related metadata such as cookies, headers and POST form data through a global ``request`` object.
 This object always contains information about the *current* request, as long as it is accessed from within a callback function.
 This works even in multi-threaded environments where multiple requests are handled at the same time.
 For details on how a global object can be thread-safe, see :doc:`contextlocal`.

 .. note::

-    Bottle stores most of the parsed HTTP meta-data in :class:`FormsDict` instances.
+    Bottle stores most of the parsed HTTP metadata in :class:`FormsDict` instances.
 These behave like normal dictionaries, but have some additional features: All values in the dictionary are available as attributes.
 These virtual attributes always return a unicode string, even if the value is missing.
 In that case, the string is empty.

     :class:`FormsDict` is a subclass of :class:`MultiDict` and can store more than one value per key.
 The standard dictionary access methods will only return a single value, but the :meth:`MultiDict.getall` method returns a (possibly empty) list of all values for a specific key.